 In a way, The 48 Laws of Power is similar to The Power Moves in that he wants to show all the games and tricks people play as they jostle for power positions.

 Commenting on the quality, some laws are a bit obvious and some others can well be counterproductive when blindly applied.

-The lack of psychologicaly depth led me to add The 48 Laws of Power in my list of most overrated books of all times, which is very heavy on pop-psychology books.
+Given the huge following that The 48 Laws of Power garnered, it led me to put it in my list of most overrated books of all times, which is very heavy on pop-psychology books.

 And still, overall, The 48 Laws of Power is an amazing read and a great resource to understand the darker side of social human behavior.

 What makes The 48 Laws of Power so popular?

 Given the huge success, The 48 Laws of Power has enjoyed it’s more than a perfunctory question.
 I believe part of is the willingness of people to acquire more power and if given the chance, to do so at someone else expense.
 But there’s something else: